|Nutrition Facts (per serving)|

 Heat the oven to 350 F (180 C/Gas 4).
 Line a rimmed baking pan with foil and oil it lightly.

 Pat the chicken with paper towels to dry.

-Arrange chicken breast halves on the foil and brush lightly with olive oil.
-Sprinkle with Kosher salt, freshly ground black pepper, and onion powder or garlic powder, if desired (see other complementary herbs and flavorings below).
+Arrange chicken breast halves on the foil and brush lightly with the remaining olive oil.
+Sprinkle with Kosher salt, freshly ground black pepper, and onion powder or garlic powder (if using).

-Bake for about 22 to 28 minutes, depending on the thickness of the chicken breasts (thick breasts will take longer, while thin breasts will take less time).
-Check with an instant-read thermometer to ensure the chicken has reached the minimum safe temperature (for poultry) of 165 F (74 C).
+Bake, uncovered, for about 22 to 28 minutes, depending on the thickness of the chicken breasts (thick breasts will take longer, while thin breasts will take less time).
+Check with an instant-read thermometer to ensure the chicken has reached the minimum safe temperature for poultry of 165 F (74 C) without drying out.

 Let the chicken breasts rest for about 5 minutes before slicing or dicing.

 - Four small chicken breast halves (like the ones pictured) will yield about 2 cups of diced cooked chicken.

 - Thaw chicken breasts before baking.
 To thaw frozen chicken breasts, place them in the refrigerator overnight.
 For faster thawing, leave the chicken in its packaging and submerge it in cold tap water.
-Change the water about every 30 minutes.
-Individually wrapped chicken breasts will thaw in 30 minutes to an hour.
-A large package might take 2 to 3 hours.
+Change the water about every 30 minutes until defrosted.
+Individually wrapped chicken breasts will thaw in 30 minutes to an hour while a large package might take 2 to 3 hours.